Higher Lie characters and cyclic descent extension on conjugacy classes: Preliminaries

-A symmetric function is called {\em Schur-positive} if all the coefficients in its expansion in the basis of Schur functions are nonnegative.
+A symmetric function is called {\em Schur-positive} if all the coefficients in its expansion in the basis of Schur functions are non-negative.
 Recall the notation $s_{\lambda/\mu}$ for the Schur function indexed by a skew shape $\lambda/\mu$.